-Have Camera - will Travel... or so the saying goes.
+Have Camera - will travel... or so the saying goes.
 For me that is pretty much how it has turned out.

-I have been fortunate to have photographed some of the largest and most vibrant sporting events on the planet, including:- The Indianapolis 500, Formula 1, NASCAR Daytona 500, NASCAR Brickyard 400, Professional Bull Riders (PBR) World Finals, Special Olympics, Ultra Trail Australia, Whitewater World Championships, a bunch of other NASCAR and IndyCar races, the US Drag Racing Nationals, and a number of cool events such as the Spartan Obstacle Racing series.
+I have been fortunate to have photographed some of the largest and most vibrant sporting events on the planet, including:- The Indianapolis 500, Formula 1, NASCAR (including the Daytona 500 & Brickyard 400), Professional Bull Riders (PBR) World Finals, Special Olympics, Ultra Trail Australia, Whitewater World Championships, a bunch of other NASCAR and IndyCar races, the US Drag Racing Nationals, and a number of other cool events such as Cricket, A-League and W-League soccer, Drift Car racing, various combat sports, and the Spartan obstacle racing series.

 I grew up in a small country town in the Riverland on the Murray River in South Australia.
 Had a pet Kangaroo, a dog called Ralph, and a motorbike.
 Since then I have lived in 13 towns/cities, in 5 different countries, on 3 continents.